Otakumouse/stormshade/README.md

 **That's it!** Enjoy playing the game and use this as a base configuration if you want to make your own.
 Thanks for all the feedback and will update this repo once I have some solid improvements to add.

 ![image4](http://i.imgur.com/k0M2Jbj.jpg)

+# Optimization Tips (Squeeze those FPSes!!!)
+* Turning off in-game HBAO+ will have a huge performance boost in your FPS.
+FF14's in-game HBAO+ is a taxing feature specially in "quality" mode.
+* DO NOT USE **Fine Sharpen** in sharpening your scene if you don't have extra GPU horsepower.
+Use **Luma Sharpen** instead since it's much faster.
+* One of the heavy hitters here is **MXAO** (or what they call HBAO+ on steroids).
+Try adjusting the "sample count" in the settings (SHIFT + F2) to find the perfect balance between performance/appearance.